blueblots/cmdparse/README.md

 # cmdparse - Node.js command line argument parser

 **cmdparse** is a command line argument parser for Node.js.
 It supports positional, optional and compound arguments (subcommands), flags, required arguments, multiple option names and values etc. It is inspired by Python's `argparse` module.
+It also has no external dependencies.

 ## Usage